Green function of the P\"{o}schl-Teller potential: Introduction

 This last issue will be the central theme of the article.
 We will focus on the plunge of a small BH, represented as a point-particle, into a larger one.
 In this case, one can use the tools from BH perturbation theory to describe the signal emitted by the smaller BH as it moves along its plunge trajectory.
 While it is always possible to solve these equations numerically, physical insight comes in when introducing the Green function of the BH perturbation equations.
 The seminal article from Leaver~\cite{Leaver:1986gd} identified the QNM contribution to the waveform to a series of poles of the Green function in the complex plane.
 The full Green function itself was decomposed by Leaver into three pieces: QNM, tail and prompt response.
 However, the impact of the tail and prompt response on the waveform at early times, i.e. close to the merger, was still left as an open issue in this article.

 This problem is still open today, mainly due to the fact that there is no known closed-form expression for the time-domain Green function which could allow to neatly separate the signal into different pieces and evaluate each one of them separately.
 In this article, we propose to bypass this difficulty by computing exactly the Green function for a different kind of potential in the Regge-Wheeler-Zerilli (RWZ) equations obeyed by perturbations of a nonspinning BH.
-This P\"{o}schl-Teller potential~\cite{Poschl:1933zz,Ferrari:1984zz} is tuned to ``look like'' the RWZ potential close to its maximum, where we expect that the dominant part of the signal is produced close to merger.
-The P\"{o}schl-Teller potential has been used in the past to give insight on the computation of QNM~\cite{Ferrari:1984zz}, since the wave equation in this potential can be solved exactly in terms of hypergeometric functions.
+This P\"{o}schl-Teller potential~\cite{Poschl:1933zz,Ferrari:1984zz,Beyer:1998nu} is tuned to ``look like'' the RWZ potential close to its maximum, where we expect that the dominant part of the signal is produced close to merger.
+The P\"{o}schl-Teller potential has been used in the past to give insight on the computation of QNM~\cite{Ferrari:1984zz,Beyer:1998nu}, since the wave equation in this potential can be solved exactly in terms of hypergeometric functions.
+It has also been used to understand the structure of the QNM part of the Green function~\cite{Casals:2009zh, Casals:2013mpa}.
 We thus expect that it should also give physical intuition about the decomposition of the waveform close to merger.